achapman77/linktolearn/content/site-data/page_top_messages.md

 ---
 page_top_messages:
-  - message: This is a message.&nbsp;&nbsp;&nbsp;&nbsp;This is another message on the same line.
+  - message: Call to Learn More.
+M-F 7a-10p
-  - message: 123 Foobar
+  - message: Be Awesome.
+Do Awesome
-  - message: 456 Snafu
+  - message: Located in Denver, CO
 ---